IMMIGRANT HISTORY THROUGH PRIMARY SOURCES

 Primary Sources and Lesson Plans on Immigrant and Language-Learner History

-The Library of Congress offers an extensive archive on Immigration in the Teachers: Classroom Materials: Themed Resources section of its website.
-The primary source sets and lesson plans there offer rich historical material, and examples of lesson plans–including useful questions for investigation–that encourage students to connect to the immigrant stories of their own families, communities, and states.
-The Library of Congress Exhibitions and Presentations links hold still more resources, some particular to particular immigrant groups.
+The Library of Congress offers an extensive array of Immigration Resources.
+Exhibitions, primary source sets, and lesson plans on the site offer rich historical material, and examples of lesson plans–including useful questions for investigation–that encourage students to connect to the immigrant stories of their own families, communities, and states.

 Crossover Themes of Immigrant History